 If I am not selected, may I solicit feedback on my application?

-Unfortunately, it is not possible to provide feedback on individual applications due to the large number of applications.
+Unfortunately, it is not possible to provide feedback on individual applications due to the large number of applications received.

-How does the Greenberg World Fellows Program solicit letters of recommendation from my references?
+How does the World Fellows Program solicit letters of recommendation from my references?

-As soon as you enter and “submit” the names and email addresses of three references, emails will automatically be generated and sent from our system to your references, requesting that they submit letters of recommendation electronically on your behalf.
+Within the online application there is a “Recommendations” section.
+There you will enter and submit the names and email addresses of three references.
+Emails will automatically be generated and sent from our system to your recommenders, requesting that they submit letters of recommendation electronically on your behalf.
 You are responsible for ensuring that all three references have received this email and submit their letters of recommendation by the application deadline.
 Please allow your recommenders adequate time to compose and upload their letters.

-How do references submit their letters of recommendation?
+How do recommenders submit their letters of recommendation?

-References will receive an automatically generated email requesting that they submit a letter on your behalf .
-The emails your references receive will allow them to upload their letters of recommendation directly into your application.
+Your recommenders will receive an automatically generated email requesting that they submit a letter on your behalf .
+The emails your references receive contain a link which will allow them to upload their letters of recommendation directly into your application.
+You will receive a notification each time a letter of recommendation is received.

 What is the deadline for letters of recommendation?